superseriousbusiness/gotosocial/docs/configuration/observability.md

 These settings let you tune and configure certain observability related behaviours.

+GoToSocial uses OpenTelemetry.
+The metrics and trace exporters can be configured using the standard OpenTelemetry SDK environment variables.
+For a full reference, see [the OpenTelemetry docs](https://opentelemetry.io/docs/languages/sdk-configuration/).

 ## Metrics

 Before enabling metrics, [read the guide](../advanced/metrics.md) and ensure you've taken the appropriate security measures for your setup.

+### Tracing

+To enable tracing, set `tracing-enabled` to `true`.

+Valid values for `OTEL_TRACES_EXPORTER` are [documented here](https://opentelemetry.io/docs/languages/sdk-configuration/general/#otel_traces_exporter).

+### Metrics

+To enable metrics, set `metrics-enabled` to `true`.
+By default this'll use OTLP to push metrics to an OpenTelemetry receiver.

+Valid values for `OTEL_METRICS_EXPORTER` are [documented here](https://opentelemetry.io/docs/languages/sdk-configuration/general/#otel_metrics_exporter)

+For Prometheus, set `OTEL_METRICS_EXPORTER` to `prometheus`.
+This will start a **second** HTTP server, bound for `localhost:9464` with the OpenTelemetry metrics.
+You can change this using:
+* `OTEL_EXPORTER_PROMETHEUS_HOST`
+* `OTEL_EXPORTER_PROMETHEUS_PORT`

+### Authentication

+If you want to expose the metrics with authentication, you'll need a reverse proxy.
+You can configure it to proxy to `http://localhost:9464/metrics` and handle authentication in your reverse proxy however you like.

 ## Settings